HOW I MAINTAIN MY BLONDE HAIR

 You know what they say – with great hair comes great responsibility.
 Just kidding, I don’t actually know anyone who says that.
 While having great hair sometimes seems like a list of never ending things to do on the daily, the truth is, my hair routine is actually quite simple.

 I’ve been a blonde my entire life.
 I actually think my hair color has become part of my identity.
+Anyone else feel that way or am I crazy?!
 I can’t even imagine sporting any other hair color than I have my entire life.
-As a young child I had bright white, blonde hair that was completely natural.
+As a young child I had bright white, blonde hair.
 Both of my parents were natural blondes.
 My dad used to joke about how when he was a kid, his hair was so blonde that in the summer when he would be sweating in the heat, the inside of a baseball cap would actually tint his hair whatever color was on the inside.
 True story.
 When I was young, I remember going into pools in the summer that were very chlorinated, and it would often leave me with a bluish green tint to my hair.
 Ohhh, the joys of having blonde hair.
 Since my hair isn’t quite as blonde anymore, I don’t usually have to deal with these things.
 But I do have a major tip about how I keep my hair blonde that you need to know!
 Keep reading to find out. 🙂

 Over time, minerals in the water we bathe in, the sun, and pollution can start to make blonde hair appear a bit brassy.
 What is brass?
 If you’re a blonde, you probably know this term quite well unfortunately, but for those of you who do not color treat your hair, I’ll give you a quick explanation.
 Brassy hair is hair that has a yellow or reddish tint to it.
 Using the spray-in bleach that was supposed to “activate with the sun” that was popular in the 90s (not going to say any names lol) can often give you a brassy, reddish tint to the hair because the bleach is not strong enough to let the hair process long enough.
 Not leaving your hair color in long enough can also result in brass.
 If you ever do your hair yourself (I used to do my own highlights, but it’s extremely tedious for a girl with hair as thick as mine) and you’re going for a lighter shade and it appears red, keep it on longer.
 This means the hair hasn’t gone through the full processing quite yet.
 So while this is sometimes how brass can happen (especially if you’re going from a dark hair color to very light), our hair can also appear brassy after picking up minerals from the water we shower in, the sun, pollution, or even the color of your shampoo (for example: if it’s red or orange).